 Georgetown University’s annual Let Freedom Ring Initiative honors the legacy of Dr. Martin Luther King Jr., through a series of academic, artistic and extracurricular programs that examine King’s life and work.
 All are invited to participate in these events.

-Grammy Award winner Dionne Warwick will perform a musical tribute honoring Martin Luther King, Jr., with the Let Freedom Ring Choir led by Rev. Nolan Williams, Jr. Just last fall, Warwick celebrated her five decades as a performer by releasing the album, Now.
+Grammy Award winner Dionne Warwick performed a musical tribute honoring Martin Luther King, Jr., with the Let Freedom Ring Choir led by Rev. Nolan Williams, Jr. Just last fall, Warwick celebrated her five decades as a performer by releasing the album, Now.
 To watch a video of the January 20th performance, please click here.

 To read more about this year's awardee, please click here.